 Malcolm Hanson is a highly experienced HG therapist and supervisor.
 After a 20 year career in the Armed Forces, he worked full-time in the NHS for over 9 years with a wide range of severe and complex cases; many with suicidal ideation.
 He holds an MA in Human Givens Psychotherapy and a Doctorate in Social Practice.
 After leaving the NHS he moved to Scotland where he now runs a private practice, which includes work at the Prince's Trust in Glasgow.
 He is also a Trustee of the charity PTSD Resolution, which uses HG therapists to help veterans and their families.

 Jane Tyrrell, HonHGI

 Jane Tyrrell has been closely involved with the human givens approach and the HGI since their inception, working closely with Joe Griffin, Denise Winn and Ivan Tyrrell on the core HG books, Diploma Manual and development of training courses.
-She has a life-long interest in psychology and human development and her background in design and marketing has played a central role in developing HG’s online presence – she is keen to increase global awareness of the human givens approach to mental health and wellbeing, as well as the many benefits of HG therapy.
+She has a life-long interest in psychology and human development and her background in design and marketing has played a central role in developing HG’s growing online presence – she is keen to increase global awareness of the human givens approach to mental health and wellbeing, as well as the many benefits of HG therapy.
 She holds the HG.
 Diploma.